- Departments I through Z

 Captain Dan Shukis

 Capt.
 Shukis has been a member of the Sarpy County Sheriff's Office since March, 1989.
 Capt.
-Shukis is assigned as Commander of the Investigations Division, which includes Warrants, Narcotics, Property/Evidence and the Criminal Investigations Units.
+Shukis is assigned as Commander of the Support Services Unit.
 He has previous experience working in the Jail, House Arrest/Work Release, Road Patrol, Warrants, Training, Administration, and Investigations.

 Capt.
 Shukis was promoted to the rank of Corporal in 1997, the rank of Sergeant in 2000, the rank of Lieutenant in 2009, and the rank of Captain in 2016.
 Capt.
 Shukis is a past member of the Field Force Unit and is the Crisis Negotiations Unit.
 Capt.
 Shukis participates on several committees within the Sheriff's Office and for Sarpy County, including the Employee Sick Bank, County Employee Recognition, and the Department Head Advisory Group.
 He coordinates the Sarpy County Medicine Drop event, where the public can voluntarily turn in prescription medication for disposal.